Web Application Security Best Practices: Fortifying Your Product for Sustainable Growth

 • Monitor for vulnerabilities in open-source components, and update them promptly to mitigate security risks.

-5. Exception management
+5. Adopt exception management

 Exception handling is often an overlooked aspect of web application security, that’s why it is critical to: